magululukas/alx-zero_day/README.md

 This file is mandatory in all ALX School projects.
-Thais is all for my sttudy aat Holberton
+This is all for my study at Holberton